Complete price guide covering extraction costs by type, insurance coverage, payment options, and money-saving strategies

 While cost is important, don't choose your surgeon based solely on price.
 Experience, credentials, and patient reviews matter more than saving a few hundred dollars.
 A skilled surgeon reduces your risk of complications, speeds recovery, and provides better long-term outcomes.

 If cost is a barrier, explore payment plans, financing options, dental schools, or sliding-scale clinics.
-Many providers work with patients to make necessary oral surgery affordable.
+Many practices work with patients to make necessary oral surgery affordable.

 Last Updated: January 2026.
 This guide is for informational purposes only and does not constitute medical or financial advice.
 Always consult with a qualified oral surgeon for personalized treatment and cost estimates.